giorosati/2020_zindi_malawi_flood/README.md

 The target variable is the proportion of flooding (0 to 1) for each square.

-The predictive model will be assessed using the data from the 2019 data.
+The predictive model will be assessed using the data from the 2019 data and the evaluation metric will be Root Mean Squared Error.